KouroshSimpkins/CompSci-NEA/README.md

 ## Update 27/2/2020

 I'm moving away from Django and moving towards flask as my go to for the website.
 I do love using Django, however for this project it is doing far too much that I should be building myself.
 Flask is a lot more explicit in making me do the work, rather than letting Django handle everything.
-Which is great. **My deadline is the 28th Feburary.
-Crap.**
+Which is great.

 --Kourosh